bobbingwide/sb-chart-block/readme.txt

 4. Pie chart - Visualizer theme colors

 == Upgrade Notice ==
+= 0.1.0 =
+Enqueues Chart.js in the footer to reduce render-blocking resources.

 = 0.0.8 =
 Update for begin Y-axis at 0 toggle.